 Do you need to book ahead?

 If I ever book in advance, it is usually the day before or the day I’m due to turn up, but because my dad was travelling with me for the first two weeks of my stay, I thought I’d be the diligent daughter and book our visit in advance.
 (I also have a lot to make up for since our visit to Cuba when I failed to book the bus in advance and we ended up in a 1950s car that was barely road worthy).
 As I researched price, location and reviews of accommodation in Japan, I was shocked to see that places can literally disappear and become unavailable as you’re looking at them and good accommodation is booked out weeks if not months in advance.
-Being there during Golden Week with no plans or bookings was a bad idea.
+Being there during Golden Week (huge holiday in Japan) with no plans or bookings was a bad idea.

 The train system is complicated